thuongtruong1009/Snake-Game-OOP/README.md

 + --> 💌 Wait a few times for your submission to be accepted, if your PR will be reviewed and merged approval, then you will be added on list contributors.
 See at [CONTRIBUTING](CONTRIBUTING)
 + Visit the [CODE_OF_CONDUCT](CODE_OF_CONDUCT) to see more about guidelines...<br/>
-+ Stay safe & Keep contributing.
++ Stay safe & keep contributing.

 ## 🤝 [Join with me](https://github.com/thuongtruong1009)
 + #### Code together in the development to build perfect products.